 TG: This one always pleases me because the opening pitter patter of Bonham’s kit resembles someone taking actual steps away and toward yet another destination.
-JPJ gets to show off his deft touch as his fingers ramble tamble all over the frets.
-Robert even takes time to invoke Mordor and Gollum, briefly ramblin’ to another realm.
+JPJ gets to show off his deft touch and Robert invokes Mordor and Gollum, briefly ramblin’ to another realm.

 CM: Let’s also not forget that Jones came up with the main bopping line in this omnipresent hall-of-famer.

 TG: And now the title track that got bumped.
 “Holy” could have taken the place of “D’yer Mak’er” and all would have been right with the world.
-Maybe the mix wasn’t fully fleshed out.
-Maybe the lyrics didn’t sit right.
 Still, here on a double album, it takes a high seat amongst the hodge and podge.

 CM: Undoubtedly one of Zep’s catchiest cuts.

 CM: Some of the lyrics and singing are iffy to me, but the music is golden.
-Calming tonalities are spiced by a few unusual chords, piano and Mellotron augment the guitars, and the motifs lead nicely into one another.
+Calming tonalities are spiced by unusual turns, piano and Mellotron augment the guitars, and motifs lead nicely into one another.
 I’d call it a mega-ballad, big on feeling but not sappy or too ornate.